odoo/documentation/content/administration/upgrade.rst

    This list is **not** exhaustive.
 Extend the example to your other apps based on your use of Odoo.

-If you face an issue while testing your upgraded test database, you can request the assistance of Odoo via the `support page <https://odoo.com/help?stage=migration>`_.
+If you face an issue while testing your upgraded test database, you can request the assistance of Odoo via the `support page <https://odoo.com/help?stage=migration>`_ by selecting the option related to testing the upgrade.
 In any case, it is essential to report any problem encountered during the testing to fix it before upgrading your production database.

 You might encounter significant differences with standard views, features, fields, and models during